nss-programmer/nss-programmer.github.io/_posts/2016-11-14-Lagrange-Multiplier.md

 Per hour labor cost = $20
 Per ton steel cost = $170

-So the total cost of prosuction = 20h + 170s , where h = total hours of labor and s = total tons of steel
+So the total cost of production = 20h + 170s , where h = total hours of labor and s = total tons of steel

 As per as the problem statement  20h + 170s = 20000 ( This is our constraint )

 We need to maximize the objective function **R(h,s)** subject to the above constraint.